High Country (TV series)

 High Country is an Australian mystery drama series created by Marcia Gardner and John Ridley, which was broadcast from 19 March 2024 on Binge and Showcase.
 The series stars Leah Purcell, Ian McElhinney, Sara Wiseman, and Aaron Pedersen.
 On 11 September 2025, Foxtel announced a second season.

 Premise

 When Sergeant Andrea 'Andie' Whitford is transferred to the town of Brokenridge in the Victorian High Country, she realises the mysterious cases of five missing people who have disappeared into the wilderness might be linked.
 As she delves further into the investigation, she begins to uncover a complex web of murder, deceit and revenge.

+Series two, a new case draws Andie into a deeper more personal investigation that pushes her to the limit.